TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/44 - Acts/Acts 20/Acts 20.10.md

 ---

-And Paul went down, and fell on him, and embracing him said, Make ye no ado; for his life is in him.
+Paul went down, and fell upon him, and embracing him said, "Don't be troubled, for his life is in him."